pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

 by Dreamhoster John LaCourt

 .. note:: Presenter is saying it's not magic, I agree.
 However, IMO, 95% people use Metaclasses, they have no reason to do so.
-So I listen to this talk with concern because debugging bad metaclass code is a pain.
+So I listen to this talk with concern because debugging bad Metaclass code is a pain.

 What does a class do?
 -----------------------